The Hermitian axiom on two-dimensional topological quantum field theories: The Algebraic Structure of Hermitian TQFTs

-In this section and the next, we will restrict to dimension two.
-In this dimension, the Hermitian axiom \labelcref{herm} has an algebraic interpretation through the conditions it imposes on the commutative Frobenius algebra associated to a TQFT.
-In particular, since the pairing $\beta: V \otimes V \to V$ gives a nondegenerate symmetric bilinear form on the vector space $V = Z(S^1)$, it is natural to suspect that the presences of a Hermitian form and a bilinear form, in addition to some compatibility condition provided by the Hermitian axiom, induces a natural real structure on $V$.
+Since the pairing is a nondegenerate symmetric bilinear form on the vector space $V = Z(S^1)$, it is natural to suspect that the presence of both a Hermitian form and a bilinear form, in addition to some compatibility condition provided by the Hermitian axiom, induces a natural real structure on $V$.
 This is indeed the case, as we will illustrate in this section.

 \begin{definition} A complex Frobenius algebra $A$ is a \textit{$^*$-Frobenius algebra} if $A$ is also a $^*$-algebra.
 That is, if $A$ is endowed with a conjugate linear involution $J: A \to A$ such that $J(\mu(x, y)) = \mu(J(y), J(x))$, where $\mu$ is the multiplication on $A$. \end{definition}